 What to Do in Toledo on a Day Trip

-Arriving at the bus station or train station, you will have a short walk up to the city walls.
-Entering the city by the Puerta Nueva de Bisagra, your main reference point for your day in Toledo will be Plaza Zocodover, not far from the Bisagra but no amount of complicated directions on this page will get you through the winding streets, so take a map or ask a local if you get lost!
+When you arrive at the bus or train station, you will have a short walk up to the city walls.
+Entering the city by the Puerta Nueva de Bisagra, your main reference point for your day in Toledo will be Plaza Zocodover, which is not far from the Bisagra.
+But, given the confusion of winding streets, it's recommended to take a map or ask a local if you get lost!

 Although you might consider a Budget Toledo Guided Tour or a Luxury Toledo and Wine Guided Tour, there's plenty to do on your own in the city.
 Once in the Plaza, you'll see an archway to the left through which is a statue of Miguel de Cervantes, author of Don Quijote.
-Cervantes wrote a part of his most famous book in the vicinity of this statue, although there is nothing else worthy of note here other than this installation
+Cervantes wrote a part of his most famous book in the vicinity of this statue.

 South from Zocodover is the Alcázar.
 Turn left from here and you will approach the cathedral, once one of the most important in all of Spain.
-Walk around it and veer off to the left... to get to the old Jewish quarter.
-Also nearby is the Iglesia de Santo Tomé (see above).
+Walk around it and veer off to the left to get to the old Jewish quarter.
+Also nearby is the Iglesia de Santo Tomé.

 If you have even more time in Toledo, consider checking out the 13th-century high-gothic The Cathedral; the City Walls and Gates (especially the gate of Bisagra); The Alcazar Stone Fortress; the Jewish Sinagoga del Tránsito and the Sephardic Museum; the Cristo de la Luz Mosque; the Iglesia de Santo Tomé which houses "El Entierro del Conde de Orgaz" by Spanish painter El Greco; and Mirador del Valle, which offers fantastic views of the local landscape.